mitselek/ikea-skadis-meets-2020/models/2020-accessories/corner-brackets/README.md

 For optimal results when 3D printing these brackets:

-- Use PETG or ABS for better strength and durability
+- Use PETG, PCTG, or ABS for better strength and durability
+  - **PCTG is highly recommended** as it offers superior layer adhesion, impact resistance, and dimensional stability compared to standard PETG
+  - PCTG combines the ease of printing of PETG with mechanical properties closer to ABS
+  - PCTG typically has better layer bonding, which is critical for the strength of these brackets
 - Print with 5 perimeters and no infill for optimal strength
 - Enable Arachne walls for better structural integrity
-- Use random seam position to improve strength
+- Use random seam position to eliminate potential break points
+  - Aligned seams create a structural weakness that can become a fracture line
+  - Random seams distribute the weakness throughout the part, significantly increasing overall strength
 - **CRITICAL**: Print with the bracket on its side as provided in the print file
 - No supports needed when printed in the recommended orientation